 4. Building trust with your buyers

-One of the main challenges for sellers in this region is earning your buyers’ trust, which is critical to minimize cancellations and improve conversion rates.
+One of the main challenges for sellers in this region is earning your buyers’ trust, which is critical to minimizing cancellations and improving conversion rates.
 In eCommerce sites like Mercado Libre and Americanas, visitors encounter dozens of sellers with unfamiliar names, many of which have no online presence outside the marketplace.